leah0208/dms1_blog_leah/posts/week_1b_homework.md

 "It plays with the mirroring and light tricks to blur the edge of circle."

-"It’s trippy.
+"It's trippy.
 Probably a mix of random colors and smart coding."

 **2.what concepts would I need to understand in order to replicate this work in p5?**